konstantintzt/chronophoto/README.md

 ## Output

-Once you run the program, an image file called "output_img.\<output>" will be created in the same directory as the input file(s).
+Once you run the program, an image file called "output_img.\<filetype>" will be created in the same directory as the input file(s).